Biogen: 2000s

 In January 2015, the company announced that it would acquire Convergence Pharmaceuticals for up to $675 million, with the acquisition aiming to accelerate the development of Convergence's pipeline, in particular CNV1014802 – a Phase II small molecule sodium channel blocking candidate.
 In October 2015, the company announced that it would lay off 11% of its workforce, effective immediately.

 On May 3, 2016, Biogen announced plans to spin off its hemophilia business, known as Bioverativ as an independent publicly traded company.
 Bioverativ offered two hemophilia drugs in 2016, Alprolix and Eloctate, and plans on developing its Hemophilia-focused goals.

 In 2016, Biogen released Spinraza (nusinersin), a treatment for Spinal Muscular Atrophy.
 The drug is among the most expensive treatments available, with a price of $750,000 for the first year of doses, and $375,000 for each subsequent year and likely for the rest of a patient's life.
 While there still isn't a cure, Spinraza significantly improves the quality of life in infants and adults.

 In 2017, Biogen announced that its drug Fampyra converted from conditional marketing authorization to standard marketing approval.
 EU multiple sclerosis (MS) patients use Fampyra to improve walking.
+In January 2017, the company completed the corporate spin-off its hemophilia drug business (Eloctate and Alprolix) into a public company, later named Bioverativ.
+It was acquired by Sanofi in 2018 for $11.6 billion.

+2020s

 In February 2020, Biogen and Sangamo Therapeutics announced a global licensing deal to develop compounds for neuromuscular and neurological diseases.